net-lisias-ksp/mkext/README.md

 ## License

-This work is double licensed under [LKL 1.0](http://ksp.lisias.net/SKL-1_0.txt) and [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt) - at your discretion and/or need.
+This work is double licensed under [SKL 1.0](http://ksp.lisias.net/SKL-1_0.txt) and [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt) - at your discretion and/or need.

 - - -